mbeckem/tiro-website/packages/website/docs/apidocs/files/compiler_8h.md

 **Parameters**:

+  * **module_name** The name of the compiled module.
+Must be a valid, non-empty string.
+Does not have to remain valid for after the completion of this function, a copy is made internally.
   * **settings** The compiler settings (optional).
 Default values will be used if this parameter is NULL.
+Does not have to remain valid after the completion of this function.

 A compiler can be used to compile a set of source files into a module.
 Warnings or errors emitted during compilation can be observed through the `settings->message_callback` function.

-FIXME: Currently only works for a single source files, implement _add api.

 ### function tiro_compiler_free